 The colors are more uniform than on an LED TV, but they're still not perfect.
 50% gray and brighter is quite good, but things get uglier the lower the brightness gets.
 The TV also suffers from temporary image retention.
 More on this here.

 The viewing angle is really great.
 Unlike the LG 55EC9300, it doesn't get a yellow tint at a wide angle.

 Update 01/06/2017: We have changed the methodology of testing.
 Since this is an old TV which we don't have anymore, we extrapolated the results from 2016 TVs.

 The uniformity of pure black is perfect.
-However, with dark colors that are even a bit lighter than pure black, the good uniformity goes away (more on this in the Q&A section).
+However, with dark colors that are even a bit lighter than pure black, the good uniformity goes away (more on this here).